 All EPS measures in this document refer to fully diluted EPS, unless otherwise stated.
-As noted above, underlying EPS excludes the dilutive impact of convertible instruments.
+As noted below, underlying EPS excludes the dilutive impact of convertible instruments.

 The following table sets out the amounts that were excluded from our underlying net income (loss) and underlying EPS, and provides a reconciliation to our reported net income (loss) and EPS based on IFRS.
-A reconciliation of our underlying net income to our reported net income for the fourth quarters of 2017 and 2016 is provided in this MD&A in section K - Additional Financial Disclosure - 3 - Fourth Quarter 2017 Profitability.
+A reconciliation of our underlying net income to our reported net income for the fourth quarters of 2018 and 2017 is provided in this MD&A in section K - Additional Financial Disclosure - 3 - Fourth Quarter 2018 Profitability.